rikurauhala/0b.is/.github/CONTRIBUTING.md

 The new language must also be added to the Language [type](https://github.com/rikurauhala/0b.is/blob/main/src/types/index.ts).

+### Language button

+To test the new translation, it must be added to the [language button](https://github.com/rikurauhala/0b.is/blob/main/src/components/MenuBar/LanguageButton/LanguageButton.tsx) menu as an option.

 ### Documentation

 Documentation does not need to be translated as the development is done in English.